• Skip to primary navigation

 • If using a blender, let the soup cool slightly before blending it.
 Otherwise, it might cause an explosion.
 Only fill the blender halfway, place a folded kitchen towel on top of the blender, and hold it in place with the hand.
 Start blending gradually, increasing the speed as you go.

-• If you don't need the whole pumpkin or squash to make this soup recipe, this delicious Frittata with Feta is a great way of using the leftovers.
+• If you don't need the whole pumpkin or squash to make this soup recipe, this delicious Frittata with Pumpkin and Feta is a great way of using the leftovers.

 close up of a brown bowl full of soup with butternut squash, ginger and pumpkin seeds.